 A New Look inspired walking suit.
 Note the fitted waist, wider hips and feminine details.

-Men’s fashion in the 1940s was similarly influenced by the war.
+1940s mens fashion was similarly influenced by the war.
 Many men were in the military and wore uniforms daily.
 For civilian men, clothing rationing was also introduced, which meant that clothes were designed with minimal fabric use.
 Suits became simpler and more streamlined, with fewer details such as cuffs and pocket flaps to save fabric.
 Trousers were high-waisted and often straight or slightly narrow in cut.
 Hats, like the fedora, remained an important part of men’s fashion, and more casual items like sweaters and sports jackets also became common in men's wardrobes.

 Like clothing, 1940s shoes were rationed, meaning they had to be practical and durable.
 Leather was in short supply, so shoemakers had to find alternative materials like cork or wood for soles, and spotted hide was used as a substitute for leather.
 The practical Oxford shoe remained a favorite for both men and women, and pumps became popular for women.
 After the war, more glamorous shoes with high-heeled designs returned, especially in evening sandals decorated with cut-outs and peep-toe.